schajii/todo_app/README.md

 ## Notes

 The app reads from and writes to `todos.txt`, so keep that file in the same folder as `main.py`.

+`main.py` handles the command-line interaction, while `functions.py` contains the helper functions for reading from and writing to the todo file.